redhat-cop/declarative-openshift/integrations/README.md

 Crossplane is an open source Kubernetes extension that transforms your Kubernetes cluster into a universal control plane. please refer to [crossplane](https://docs.crossplane.io/) for more details.

-we use GitOps methodology to implement crossplane operator provision through Helm Charts and extend it with [AWS IAM/EC2 providers](https://marketplace.upbound.io/providers/upbound/provider-family-aws/v1.3.1/providers) to deal with AWS managed resources
+We use GitOps methodology to implement crossplane operator provision through Helm Charts and extend it with [AWS IAM/EC2 providers](https://marketplace.upbound.io/providers/upbound/provider-family-aws/v1.3.1/providers) to deal with AWS managed resources

-we are still working on the account roles provision as ROSA provision require a mandatory suffix like "-ROSA-Worker-Role" for account roles which crossplane now only support lowercase alphabet in the managed resource name like "-rosa-worker-role". please follow below setps to setup up a gitops enviroments and provision crossplane controller and providers.
+We are still working on the account roles provision as ROSA provision require a mandatory suffix like "-ROSA-Worker-Role" for account roles which crossplane now only support lowercase alphabet in the managed resource name like "-rosa-worker-role". please follow below setps to setup up a gitops enviroments and provision crossplane controller and providers.

 you can direct jump to the next step if you already have done preparation for  GitOps enviroment by following [these steps](./README.md).